norku/100-days-of-code/log.md

 **Today's Progress**: A little bit of ES6 before getting frustrated

 **Thoughts**: I might have a JavaScript free day or week to refresh my mind, some of the Freecodecamp's challenges make me really frustrated when I don't understand the assignment and have to peek for the answers to understand.
 Might try Python a bit.

+### Day 19: September 7, 2019

+**Today's Progress**: Started to learn Python on Kaggle

+**Thoughts**: Python is much easier to read than JavaScript which is a nice change without it being completely different from other bits of coding language I know!